Undline/UndChain/readme.md

 6. **Full Ownership and Monetization**

     - Streams and recorded broadcasts are tokenized as **digital assets**, enabling creators to maintain ownership, set pricing models, and monetize their content.
+	    - This will be done with the assistance of the Auction House co-chain.
     - Creators can define **royalty structures** for specific content types like music, video, or interactive streams, ensuring they earn revenue whenever their assets are reused or resold.
     - Revenue-sharing mechanisms allow creators and collaborators to split earnings transparently.
 7. **Integration with Pages and Smack**